Mountain Hardwear Ghost Whisperer/2

 The zippers were our primary concern with the jacket, and we came away with mixed reviews.
 Personally, I had zero issues—the zippers slid easily and never got caught or snagged, however, they are flimsy to a somewhat concerning degree.
 Our prior-generation jacket had a similar design and had problems with the main zip occasionally skipping a few teeth on its way up.
 Even when functioning normally, they weren’t particularly confidence-inspiring, but in achieving a sub 9-ounce jacket, durability was also going to be sacrificed to a degree.
 If you’re used to ultralight gear, this is just another piece to handle with some extra care.

 Fit-wise, we think the Ghost Whisperer/2 is best described as a bit boxy.
-It’s not tailored in an athletic way like the Arc’teryx Cerium SL or LT, but it’s also not as roomy as the REI Co-op Magma 850 Down Hoodie 2.0 we recently tested.
+It’s not tailored in an athletic way like the Arc’teryx Cerium SL or LT, but it’s also not as roomy as the REI Co-op 650 Down Jacket 2.0.
 In the end, I struggled with sizing.
 The shoulders, chest, and length of my men’s medium fit well, but the mid-section felt (and looked) particularly baggy.
-The small probably would have fit well in the torso, but the rest of the jacket would have likely have been too tight.
+The small probably would have fit well in the torso, but the rest of the jacket would likely have been too tight.
 Ultimately, the medium was a fine choice and because the Ghost Whisperer is so low-profile, I was easily able to throw a shell overtop (although I do wish the jacket were slightly more fitted for this).

 On a positive note, an excellent button-style hem adjustment makes it easy to get the fit dialed in.
 To tighten, just push the low-profile button built into the right side of the hem and pull the cinch cord.
 Pushing the button then loosens.
 It’s a wonderful system that we really grew to appreciate when transitioning back to traditional clunky cinching styles.
 In practice, we found that we almost always left the hem pulled tight.
 Otherwise, the jacket tended to let in chilly drafts—even mosquitos were able to sneak inside.

-Other Versions of the Mountain Hardwear Ghost Whisperer/2
+Other Versions of the Mountain Hardwear Ghost Whisperer

 For this review, we tested the men’s hooded Ghost Whisperer/2, which is our preferred style for general backcountry use.
 However, Mountain Hardwear also makes a non-hooded version for those who prefer to use the jacket exclusively as a layering piece under a shell (hoods tend to bunch up and get in the way).
 The Ghost Whisperer/2 is also available in a women’s hoody and non-hooded jacket, as well as vests and pants for both men and women.
-Compared to the men’s Ghost Whisperer/2, the women’s hoody weighs slightly less (1 ounce to be exact) and is offered in different colors.
+Compared to the men’s Ghost Whisperer/2, the women’s hoody weighs slightly less (1 oz. to be exact) and is offered in different colors.
+Rounding out the collection, Mountain Hardwear recently released a UL version, which costs $375, has an even thinner face fabric (5D x 7D), and weighs an impressively low 6.7 ounces for the men’s model (for more, see our Ghost Whisperer UL review).

 Sustainability: Recycled Fabrics & Responsibly Sourced Down